Margaret Rudin: Appeal

 We are troubled by the outcome of this case for many reasons.
 Margaret Rudin's direct appeal and collateral review proceedings have been pending in either state or federal court for a combined total of 13 years.
 She has potentially meritorious claims that she has suffered prejudice at the hands of her own attorneys' egregious misconduct.
 Yet she has never had an opportunity to present those claims in court.

 Rudin's defense counsel, Amador, indisputably engaged in egregious professional misconduct during the course of her underlying criminal trial.
 On direct appeal of her judgment of conviction, the Nevada Supreme Court acknowledged that Rudin's trial was plagued not only with inadequacies on the part of defense counsel, but also with prosecutorial misconduct and legal error on the part of the State and the court.
 Although two members of the Nevada Supreme Court found the record sufficiently clear as to the "inherent prejudice created by [trial counsel]" to require immediate reversal of Rudin's judgment of conviction, a majority of the court declined to address the effect of those errors, finding them more appropriate for resolution on collateral review.

 [A]t this point, Rudin is still in prison, having served 13 years of her life sentence for murder.
 We know from the state post-conviction court that the State's "proof of guilt [at that trial] was not a slam dunk by any stretch of the imagination."
 We also know from the post-conviction court that, had Rudin been represented by competent counsel, the jury's verdict may have been different.
 Thus, what we do not know is whether Rudin is lawfully imprisoned.
 And, regrettably, that is something we may never know.

-On March 10, 2015, the Ninth Circuit Court of Appeals withdrew its opinion of September 10, 2014 and issued a revised opinion affirming the trial court's decision that Rudin was entitled to a new trial as a direct result of the professional misconduct and prejudicial conflict of interest by Michael Amador, her original trial lawyer.
+On March 10, 2015, the Ninth Circuit Court of Appeals withdrew its opinion of September 10, 2014.
+In its revised opinion, they affirmed the trial court's decision that Rudin was entitled to a new trial as a direct result of the professional misconduct and prejudicial conflict of interest by Michael Amador, her original trial lawyer.

 On February 29, 2016, the United States Supreme Court denied a petition by the attorney general of Nevada challenging the Ninth Circuit's ruling.

+In October, 2019, Rudin was granted parole.
+She walked out of prison on January 10, 2020.
+Nonetheless, she made clear that she would pursue every available avenue to have her conviction overturned.